Maryam-Nasseri/AI-concepts/README.md

 # AI-concepts
-This repository is a collection of AI concepts and terms with video links:
+This repository is a collection of AI concepts and terms with their video links:

 [Transformer Language Models Simplified in JUST 3 MINUTES!](#transformer-language-models-simplified-in-just-3-minutes!)